 About the A Level & IB Centre

-The Changchun Centre opened August 20th, 2011 with 105 students enrolled between the ages of 16 to 18.
-The Centre boasts state of the art resources such as modern labs equipped with laptops on a lovely picturesque campus.
+The Changchun Centre opened August 20th 2011 and gained IB authorisation in 2012.
+The Centre boasts state of the art resources, modern labs and a very attractive campus.

 Teacher Case Study